 Working inside and outside of IR35

 There are benefits in this for businesses and contractors alike.
-For businesses, the end-hirer won’t be at risk of being caught out on IR35, and for contractors, it offers a much easier route into many businesses at a time when there is still a lot of uncertainty and new assignments may be more difficult to come by.
+For businesses, the end-hirer won’t be at risk of getting IR35 wrong, and for contractors, it offers a more straightforward route into organisations where IR35 policies are stricter.

-The potential to work inside and outside IR35 means that dual solutions provide flexibility for contractors and freelancers.
-They have the option of continuing to work through their own limited companies when performing an outside IR35 assignment, but with the option to easily transfer to umbrella company employment if a specific contract requires it.
+The potential to work inside and outside IR35 means that dual solutions provide flexibility.
+Contractors can continue to work through their own limited companies when performing an outside IR35 assignment, but still have the option to move to umbrella employment if required.

-The security and benefits that come with umbrella employment have also been big draws for many self-employed individuals, but those that have come from a limited company background value the opportunity to keep their business open.
+The security and benefits that come with umbrella employment have also been a draw for many, but those from a limited company background often value keeping their business open.

-This is particularly important for contractors working on multiple assignments which have a different IR35 status, and therefore require different solutions.
+This is particularly relevant for contractors working on multiple assignments with different IR35 outcomes.

-The increased flexibility of a dual solution is something that has helped a lot of contractors at a crucial time, particularly as they navigate the new rules alongside the ongoing ramifications of the pandemic.
-It helps ensure costs are kept down and they don’t need to close down their limited company.
+The flexibility of a dual solution is something that has helped many contractors navigate the rules without needing to close their limited company.

 Always check for compliant umbrellas

-The demand for umbrella employment within contractors is on the rise, but with this comes the unfortunate presence of tax avoidance schemes disguised as umbrella employers.
+The demand for umbrella employment has increased, but with this comes the presence of tax avoidance schemes disguised as umbrella employers.

 When looking for an umbrella company, the first step should be to check their legitimacy with associations such as the FCSA or Professional Passport.
-This should give you some comfort that they have been audited against various standards, offering peace of mind that you are mitigating the risk of inadvertently entering into a tax avoidance scheme.
+This can provide some assurance that they have been independently reviewed.

-Often, recruitment agencies will have approved supplier lists in place; whilst this may limit choice it is a sensible move to ensure that they can minimise their own risk, as well as yours.
+Often, recruitment agencies will have approved supplier lists in place.
+While this may limit choice, it is a sensible way to reduce risk.